-Assessment of Lethality
+3.1.2 Assessment of Lethality

 Once safety has been discussed, ask about lethality, which focuses on the method used, the circumstances surrounding the attempt, and the chance of rescue.
-Lethality is related to the severity of physical consequences as well as the amount of medical intervention needed following an attempt (Kar et al., 2014).
+Lethality is related to the severity of physical consequences as well as the amount of medical intervention needed following an attempt.